AKASHAorg/blog.akasha.world/_posts/2017-02-01-the-tipping-point.md

 Failures, glitches and random errors **should be expected**.
 In case you stumble upon one, [please open an issue](https://github.com/AkashaProject/Alpha/issues/new){:target="_blank"} and we’ll look into it as soon as possible.
 Remember that we’re just getting started - things should get better with each release.

-Let's explore together what lies beyond The Tipping Point.
+What lies beyond The Tipping Point?

+Let's find out together!

 ![AKASHA]({{ site.baseurl }}/content/images/2_intro_akasha.jpg)